chainorders/concordium-rwa/README.md

 ### Fractionalized Token Contract (FTC)

 A FTC should be added as a valid receiver of the token in STC.
-Since FTC holds the token in custody while providing the fractionalized tokens
+Since FTC holds the token in custody while providing the fractionalized tokens.
+FTC is also CIS2 and SEC